 Anthropic's release schedule has been staggered this fall, but with the mid-October drop of Haiku 4.5, the "next-gen" lineup is finally complete.

-- 64k Output Tokens: This is a massive deal for developers.
-While GPT-5.1 is great at short bursts, Sonnet 4.5 can write nearly 50,000 words of code or text in a single pass.
-It doesn't just write a function; it scaffolds the whole module.
+- 64k output tokens: Sonnet 4.5 can write nearly 50,000 words of code or text in a single pass.
+It doesn't just write a function.
+It scaffolds the whole module.

-Opus remains the premium "heavy" model.
+Released August 2025.
+Opus remains the premium heavy model.
 It doesn't have the raw speed of Sonnet, but it has a lower hallucination rate for nuanced creative writing and legal analysis.
-It’s the model you use when you need a second pair of eyes on a contract, not a code monkey.
+Use it when you need a second pair of eyes on a contract, not a code monkey.

 The biggest philosophical difference between the recent GPT-5.1 release and Claude 4.5 is how they handle context.